ryabenko-pro/released-queues-and-jobs/README.md

 released_queue:
     template: ::base.html.twig  # optional
     doctrine.orm.default_entity_manager: default # optional
+    server_id: (Optional unique server identifier - must be set if a task with `local` exist)
     types:
         echo: # Must be same as `getType` return value
             name: Example echo task
             class_name: Released\QueueBundle\Model\EchoTask
+            local: false # Force this type of tasks run only on the server it was created on
 ```

 > If you are getting `Type 'your_task' not found` exception most likely you forgot to define task in `config.yml`.

+Local tasks will only be run on the server they were created.
+This is useful for cases like processing uploaded file in background with more then one server.

 ## Usage